 According to Google, 40% of web visitors would choose a competitors website to visit if the site was not build to work on mobile devices.

 As the website user jumps from their tablet, phone or laptop the website will subtly and instantly change automatically.
 This is because the site is responding to the different screen resolutions, image sizing and general screen real estate (space available).
-When implemented, responsive web design improves the user experience and thus ‘feeling’ someone has about you or your business and organisation.
+When implemented, responsive web design improves the user experience and thus the ‘feeling’ someone has about you or your business and organisation.
 It shows you care about how they might interact with you.

 With the emergence of new devices coming onto the market each year, responsive web design is an ongoing process.
 It’s partly why your website and website design is never finished if you look after it.
 As technology evolves in the way we use and consume the Internet and websites in general, so must your website to ensure it keeps up with the technological advances.
 Keeping your website uniformed, modern and relatable to your users is a key driver for a website’s success and SEO (search engine optimisation) performance.